Boot Camp Provided Campus Lab Experience to Students, Teachers

 Phillips’ former biotechnology teacher at Lambert, Janet Standeven, organized the Boot Camp in her role as program manager of the FSA.

-She began partnering with ChBE’s Professor Bhamla in 2017 when her Lambert students wanted to take part in the International Genetically Engineered Machine Competition.
+She began partnering with ChBE’s Professor Bhamla in 2017 when her Lambert students wanted to take part in the International Genetically Engineered Machine (IGEM) Competition.
 Standeven reached out to Bhamla to see if her students could use an open-source centrifuge from his lab for a project.

 Teachers from across Georgia participated in the Frugal Science Academy Boot Camp and Teacher Training.